This diagram can help you get a sense of how we'd recommend using the assignment types below throughout your school year:

 - New Quiz - New quizzes allow teachers to assess students on a specific skill or set of skills.

-- Measure Growth - Growth Quizzes are created to match previous quizzes or Unit Diagnostics, assessing the same concepts but using different questions.
+- Growth Quiz - Growth Quizzes are created to match previous Quizzes or Unit Diagnostics, assessing the same concepts but using different questions.
 They are intended to give teachers a sense of students’ growth over time.
 These types of quizzes can be thought of as a summative assessment at the end of a learning cycle.